Populations at Risk

 The government's refusal to cooperate with the UN Security Council (UNSC), the HRC's CoI, Office of the High Commissioner for Human Rights and the International Criminal Court (ICC) is a disturbing indication of its unwillingness to engage with the international community and adhere to international law.

 The government is failing to uphold its Responsibility to Protect all Burundians, regardless of ethnicity or political affiliation.

-On 29 July 2016 the UNSC passed Resolution 2303, authorizing up to 228 UN police to monitor the security and human rights situation.
+On 29 July 2016 the UNSC passed Resolution 2303, authorizing UN police to monitor the security and human rights situation.
 The government of Burundi refused to accept the monitors.
 One year later the UNSC adopted a Presidential Statement expressing the Council's intention to pursue targeted measures against those who threaten the peace and security of Burundi.
 There has been no subsequent diplomatic action.

 On 30 September 2016 the HRC created the CoI to investigate human rights violations and abuses in Burundi.
-On 29 September 2017 the HRC extended the mandate of the Commission for another year, despite the refusal of the government to allow the Commissioners to enter Burundi.
+On 29 September 2017 the HRC extended the mandate of the CoI for another year, despite the refusal of the government to allow the Commissioners to enter Burundi.

-Last Updated: 15 January 2018
+Last Updated: 15 May 2018

 The five most recent issues of R2P Monitor and Atrocity Alert are available in the side-bar.
 To see previous assessments of this country, please see R2P Monitor and Atrocity Alert on our Publications page.
 Burundi has been featured in the R2P Monitor since the July 2015 issue.